 Mulberry Well's Water Treatment System

-The aspirated water then exits through a series of corrugated plastic troughs with spaced rocks to aid the aspiration of the water.
-As the water flows down the hill, it flows over and around rocks, over the ridges of the corrugated plastic and runs off each trough to the next, all of which add air to help evaporate the TCE.
-The amount of TCE in the air is very small and dilluted, and no longer a health concern.
+The aerated water then exits through a series of plastic troughs lined with rocks, which continues aeration of the water.
+As the water flows downhill, it flows around and over rocks and ridges, and runs off each trough to the next.
+All of this adds air to help evaporate TCE.
+The amount of TCE in the air is very small and diluted, and is no longer a health concern.

-Testing has shown that TCE has been removed from the water prior to discharge from the system into the stream.
-The city of Camdenton is currently investigating the Mulberry Well to determine the depth at which the contamination is occurring.
-This would allow the city to only pump out the contaminated water zone while sealing out the uncontaminated zones.
-By doing that, it would then lessen the amount of water that has to be pumped to keep the contamination from spreading to other private or public drinking water wells in the area.
+Routine testing continues to show that TCE remains below the permitted level prior to discharge from the treatment system into the stream.
+The city of Camdenton is currently investigating groundwater in the vicinity of the Mulberry Well to gain a better understanding of the extent and depth at which the contamination is occurring.
+This would allow the city and the department to determine the best permanent treatment method to address the TCE contamination, and keep it from spreading to other private or public drinking water wells in the area.

 **MULBERRY WELL TEST RESULTS ARE FOR WATER THAT IS DISCHARGED TO WASTE.
 MULBERRY WELL WATER IS NOT CONSUMED BY THE PUBLIC AND IS NOT USED FOR DRINKING WATER.